Digital-Preservation-Finland/file-scraper/doc/contribute.rst

     * SHOULD detect mimetype of selected file formats and store it in mimetype attribute when ``detect()`` is called.
     * MAY detect also format version and store it in version attribute.

-The ``info`` attribute contains a dict of class name, and messages and errors occured during detection.
+The ``info`` attribute contains a dict of class name and scraper software as well as messages and errors occured during detection.
 See ``<scraper info X>`` from `README.rst <../README.rst>`_ for the content of the info attribute.

 .. image:: scraper_tree.png